DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ### Chapter 14: Conclusion - The Strategist's Dilemma & The Third Path

-As the investigators completed their analysis, they faced the question that confronts every conscious person: Now what?
+As I completed my analysis, I faced the question that confronts every conscious person: Now what?

-Every awakened individual faces what the investigators came to call the **Strategist's Dilemma**: Do you engage with the corrupt system and risk being co-opted, or do you withdraw to build alternatives and risk irrelevance?
+Every awakened individual faces what I came to call the **Strategist's Dilemma**: Do you engage with the corrupt system and risk being co-opted, or do you withdraw to build alternatives and risk irrelevance?

 #### The Two False Paths